Fagradalsfjall – The spectacular Iceland volcano

 Fagradalsfjall fissures and crater row on 13 April 2021.

 In this article I will take you through the dynamic developments, show you how to get to the Fagradalsfjall eruption site, and provide some essential & useful recourses for your trip.
-You can find maps, videos and of course beautiful pictures of baby craters. ❤️
+You can find maps, videos and an overview of the different hiking routes as per 2024.
+And of course pictures of beautiful baby craters. ❤️

 Never before has a volcanic eruption in Iceland been in such an accessible place.
-Fagradalsfjall is only 8 kilometres from the town of Grindavík, on the south coast of Reykjanes Peninsula.
-It takes about 1,5 to 2 hours to hike to Geldingadalur from the nearest road, the 427 Suðurstrandarvegur east of Grindavík.
+The Fagradalsfjall area is 8 kilometres east of Grindavík, on the south coast of the Reykjanes Peninsula.
+It’s contained inside a valley surrounded by mountains, and there was no direct threat to houses and infrastructure during this eruption.

 The most beautiful volcano in the world

 Fagradalsfjall was by far the most popular trip in Iceland in 2021.
 More than 300.000 people have visited the eruption site and climbed up its rocky slopes, to worship the most beautiful volcano in the world.
-In this story you can see why.
 I have been following the excitement since the day it was born and visited it during various episodes of activity.
+My most recent visit was in July 2024.

 Sunrise on Fagradalsfjall volcano, August 2021.